-Composition, Succession and Evaluation
+Composition, succession and evaluation

-A Board effectiveness review is carried out annually by means of a formal questionnaire and individual meetings between the chair and directors.
-The results of the review are then considered at a subsequent Board meeting.
-In 2022, this review was carried out by an external independent organisation, Independent Audit.
+A Board effectiveness review is carried out annually by means of a formal questionnaire and individual meetings between the Chair and directors.
+Periodically this review is carried out by an external independent organisation (Independent Audit), the most recent one being in 2022.